The Three Hundred Project: dissecting the fundamental plane of galaxy clusters up to $z=1$: The fundamental plane of clusters at different redshift

 The redshift evolution of the CFP is explored using clusters from the \three.
-We extract the characteristic parameters and gas temperatures for each of the simulated clusters at redshifts of $z=0.07, 0.22, 0.33, 0.59$, and $0.99$.
+For this aim, we use our set of characteristic parameters and gas temperatures for the simulated clusters at higher redshifts in the simulation ($z=0.07, 0.22, 0.33, 0.59$, and $0.99$).
 As in previous sections, the CFP at each redshift is determined using the MINDISQ method and only using those clusters that were properly fitted by an NFW profile (i.e., $\sigma_\mathrm{fit} \le 2$).
-As a result, the number of clusters used to determine the CFP at each redshift can vary: at $z=0.99$, there are $280$ clusters, then the number of objects decreases down to $231$ for $z=0.07$ (see Table~\ref{tab:cfp_allz}).
+As a result, the number of clusters used to determine the CFP at each redshift can vary: at $z=0.99$, there are $280$ clusters, then the number of objects decreases down to $231$ for $z=0.07$.
 For each redshift, the uncertainties and correlations of the $\alpha$, $\beta$, and $\delta$ parameters were determined using $10^4$ bootstrap samples.

-As summarised in Table~\ref{tab:cfp_allz}, the best-fit $\alpha$ and $\beta$ parameters defining the CFP span the ranges of $0.9 < \alpha < 1.3$ and $-1.6 < \beta < -1$ at $z<1$.
-As found for the CFP at $z=0$ (Section~\ref{sec:fplane300}), the best-fit values of $\alpha$ and $\beta$ depend on the gas temperature definition (mass-weighted and spectroscopic-like) and on their radial ranges (see Table~\ref{tab:cfp_allz}).
+As summarised in Table~\ref{tab:cfp_allz} (see Appendix~\ref{sec:tables}), the best-fit $\alpha$ and $\beta$ parameters defining the CFP span the ranges of $0.9 < \alpha < 1.3$ and $-1.6 < \beta < -1$ at $z<1$.
+As found for the CFP at $z=0$ (Section~\ref{sec:fplane300}), the best-fit values of $\alpha$ and $\beta$ depend on the gas temperature definition (mass-weighted and spectroscopic-like) and on their radial ranges (see Table~\ref{tab:cfp_allz} in Appendix~\ref{sec:tables}).
 The absolute values of $\alpha$ and $\beta$ are slightly larger for the spectroscopic-like temperature with respect to the mass-weighted one.
 This is especially true for the outer regions ($r_{500}$ and $r_{200}$) compared to that obtained for the radial range of $500h^{-1}$~kpc.
 We notice that for the mass-weighted temperature inside $r_{200}$, $T_\mathrm{mw}(r_{200})$, the CFP is very close to the virial expectation ($\alpha=1$ and $\beta=-1$).
 However, we stress again that $T_\mathrm{mw}(r_{200})$ is measured within an aperture that is much larger than the halo scale radius $r_\mathrm{s}$ (see the distribution of $c_{200}=r_{200}/r_\mathrm{s}$ in the right panel of Fig.~\ref{fig:comparison_sample}).

 Regarding the CFP thickness, we find that there are subtle differences between the mass-weighted and the spectroscopic-like temperatures, where $\sigma_\mathrm{d}$ tends to be marginally higher (of the order of $\sim 10$~per-cent) for the latter.